 How do you decide the colors to focus on?
 Ask yourself, what colors do you love?
 Look in your closet now.
 What are the top 5 colors in your closet?
-Consider your jackets and scarves in that too.
+Consider your jackets and scarves too.

 If you could only choose one color for your wardrobe, what would it be?
 If you knew you would run into an ex or someone you wanted to impress, what color would you want to wear?

 Are you into neutrals and more of a minimalist?
-Or is it bold, bright and eye-catching colors that light you up and make you feel great?
+Or is it bold, bright, and eye-catching colors that light you up and make you feel great?

 11. Use patterned and textured fabrics to create visual interest in an outfit.

-Fabrics with weaves like a herringbone, tweed or heavy weight eyelet are easily good looking and make an outfit more interesting.
+Fabrics with weaves like a herringbone, tweed, or heavy-weight eyelet are easily good-looking and make an outfit more interesting.

 Look for clothes with good quality fabrics and interesting textures and patterns.

-You heard me say it before, how your clothes fit is more important for looking stylish than wearing something that’s trending.
+You heard me say it before, but how your clothes fit is more important for looking stylish than wearing something that’s trending.